1. How should I get the most out of taking practice tests? (aka AMC 10’s, Mathcounts, etc)

 Time yourself for 75 minutes.
 Record what you have so far.
 Then continue working on the problems (maybe in a different color pen) until you cannot make any more progress on any more problems.
 Check your answers that you got within the 75 minutes, and the ones you got after.

 Review the solutions to ones you felt you had a chance of solving but didn’t solve.
 Reflect on how you could have thought of the solution(s) to those problems yourself.
-Review the solutions to ones you got right, to see if there were faster ways to do some problems.
+Review the solutions to ones you got right if you feel the need to, to see if there were faster ways to do some problems.

 Reflect. (maybe on careless mistakes, and how to avoid them in the future, on time management, etc)